 In 1968, Polanski moved to Hollywood, making his American film debut with the classic thriller Rosemary's Baby, which featured exceptional performances by Mia Farrow and John Cassavetes.
-Despite his burgeoning film career, Polanski endured a devastating tragedy the following year when his pregnant wife, actress Sharon Tate, was brutally murdered by members of the Charles Manson cult.
-The extreme violence experienced by Polanski throughout his life was often reflected in his films, which tended to focus on the darker themes of alienation and evil-most notably, in the modern film noir Chinatown (1974), featuring John Huston, Jack Nicholson, and Faye Dunaway.
+Despite his burgeoning film career, Polanski endured a devastating tragedy the following year when his pregnant wife, actress Sharon Tate, was brutally murdered by members of the Manson "Family."
+The extreme violence experienced by Polanski throughout his life was often reflected in his films, which tended to focus on the darker themes of alienation and evil-most notably, in the modern film noir Chinatown (1974), featuring John Huston, Jack Nicholson and Faye Dunaway.

 Sexual Abuse Case

 In 1977, Polanski was indicted on six criminal counts for having sexual relations with a minor.
 The alleged act took place with a 13-year-old girl, in the home of the actor Jack Nicholson.
 Both Nicholson and his longtime girlfriend, actress Anjelica Huston, testified against Polanski when the highly publicized case was brought to trial.
 Polanski pleaded guilty to one charge of unlawful sexual intercourse and underwent six weeks of psychiatric evaluation at a state prison in California.
 Although additional criminal charges were still pending, Polanski fled the United States after his discharge.
 While authorities were not actively seeking him out, he continued to face the possibility of prison if he returned to America.

 In May 2018, the Academy of Motion Picture Arts and Sciences expelled director due to their new ethical standards based on the #MeToo movement.

 Return to Filmmaking